nezhar/skeleton-angular/{{ cookiecutter.project_slug }}/README.md

 ### Manage translations

-Use `docker-compose run --rm node "npm run makemessages"` to collect all available translations.
+Use `docker-compose run --rm node "yarn run makemessages"` to collect all available translations.

 All available languages are managed in the `LanguageService` located under `src/app/services/language/language.service.ts`